MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Kiosk mode behavior changes for handling of failures

-Earlier on encountering failures in applying kiosk mode, Hololens used to show up all applications in start menu.
-Starting in VB H2, in case of failures, no apps will be shown in the start menu as below:
+Earlier on encountering failures in applying kiosk mode, HoloLens used to show up all applications in start menu.
+Starting in this Windows Insider build, in case of failures, no apps will be shown in the start menu as below:

 ![Image of what Kiosk mode now looks when it fails.](images/hololens-kiosk-failure-behavior.png )